 - Take a boat tour to the hunter’s settlement, Rodebay

-- Cruise the beautiful Icefjord at night as the midnight sun and warm colours reflect the gigantic icebergs
+- Cruise the beautiful Icefjord at night as the evening sun and warm colours reflect the gigantic icebergs

 - Watch icebergs ‘calve’ from the awesome Equip Glacier

 - All ticketable air taxes (NB. may be subject to change)

 - All accommodation (twin-share)